Why Starting a Business Is Easier Than Ever but Success Is Harder in 2025

 Notice something?

 It’s not about “not starting”—it’s about not surviving.
-Again, that’s why starting a business is easier than ever, but success is harder in 2025.
+Again, that’s why Starting a Business in 2025 is easier than ever, but success is harder.

 Because: